ianjonsen/aniMotum/README.md

 All tagging procedures were approved and executed under University of Tasmania Animal Ethics Committee guidelines.

-Animal silhouettes used in the `foieGras` logo were obtained and modified from sources:
+Animal silhouettes used in the `aniMotum` logo were obtained and modified from sources:
 - southern elephant seal, Anton Van de Putte ([@AntonArctica](https://twitter.com/Antonarctica), Université Libre de